MatthewDailey/sequence-timer-web/README.md

 ## TODO

--   click on a progress dot to go to that step
 -   change the hover over the timer to a pointer
 -   hit space bar to pause and restart
 -   script for generating audio for a sequence